 The best way to understand blockchain is to think of one potential use.
 Banks and governments, for example, move money and financial systems to business and consumers all over the world, using their own computer systems and physical methods, such as checks, credit/debit cards, and trucks.
 Proponents of blockchain believe that transactions like this can be handled more quickly – and more securely via blockchain.
 But blockchain can theoretically be used for any transaction for which people could use a ledger, such as inventory in stores, music purchased, and so forth.

 Cryptocurrency is a digital currency used in blockchain transactions.
 There are various kinds, such as Bitcoin and Ethereum.
 Cryptocurrency is open sourced and, unlike conventional currency such as dollar bills or yuan, not issued or backed by governments.
+There are various STATE MTL REQUIREMENTS that businesses have to meet in order to engage in money transmissions that include cryptocurrencies.

 Cryptocurrency is the exchange vehicle for blockchain, a secure digital ledger that can be used for two or more parties.